Returning for Love

 Declan’s high school sweetheart left Long Valley years ago and has never looked back.
 He tries to move on, but can’t let her go.
 Then one day, she’s back in town, but everything has changed.
 Can Declan let his heart guide him?

 Coming October 2017, Returning for Love is the fourth novel in the Long Valley world, although all books in the Long Valley world can be read as standalones.
-This is the “sweet” version of the book, which means on a heat scale of 1 - 5, it is probably around a 1.5 or so.
-If you are interested in the “swexy” version (sweet + sexy), please check out the other listing for this book.
+It has some strong language, and oh my, sexy times.
+If you would prefer the sweet version, please check out the other listing for this book.
 Either way, enjoy!

 Click here to find all of the storefronts where you can purchase this book, or read on to enjoy an excerpt...